The following policies are arranged on a ‘claims made’ basis:

 Employers Liability operates on a ‘claims caused’ basis, reacting where the event giving rise to a claim was caused during the period of insurance.
 Therefore, if an employee develops an illness as a result of their employment, the EL insurance policy that was in place at the time the event causing the illness took place, would react.
 For example, for mesothelioma claims, if an employee was exposed to asbestos during the time an EL policy was in place but symptoms appeared after the policy lapsed, the EL policy would still react.

-Public Liability operates on a claims occurring basis, meaning that the policy must be in place at the time of the incident which gives rise to a claim.
+Public Liability and Contractors All Risk insurance policies operate on a claims occurring basis, meaning that the policy must be in place at the time of the incident which gives rise to a claim.
 For Public Liability insurance, the policy in place at the time an illness/injury occurs would react i.e. for an illness when the symptoms occur.
+For Contractors' All Risk, this means that the policy will react to physical loss or physical damage to insured property which occurs during the period of insurance.

 For IT contractors purchasing Professional Indemnity insurance from Qdos, you will see you have the option to add ‘cover for past work’.
 If this option is not selected you will only be covered for claims arising out of work undertaken after the policy start date.